Tentoxa/bitpy/README.md

-# 🚀 Bitget API Python Client
+# 🚀 Bitget API V2 Python Client

-A powerful and intuitive Python client for the Bitget API, focusing on position management and trading operations.
+A powerful and intuitive Python client for the Bitget API V2, focusing on position management and trading operations.
+More API endpoints will be added based on user demand.

 ## ✨ Features